ashokvytla/fire/README.md

 Below are commands to run the various example Workflows on a Spark cluster.

-Executor memory of 2G, 4 executors with 2G each has been specified in the commands.
+4 executors with 2G and 3 vcores each have been specified in the commands.
 The parameter **'cluster'** specifies that we are running the workflow on a cluster as against locally.
 This greatly simplifies the development and debugging within the IDE by setting its value to **'local'** or not specifying it.

 	spark-submit --class fire.examples.workflow.ml.WorkflowKMeans --master yarn-client --executor-memory 2G  --num-executors 4  --executor-cores 3  examples/target/fire-examples-1.2.0-SNAPSHOT-jar-with-dependencies.jar cluster